Case Studies Brought Exclusively from The State of Social Video in 2018 | Egypt edition.

 FMCG, in particular, has published an average of 492 videos monthly, generating 263K avg. views and 2.8K avg. engagement.

-We see that Pepsi is the top performing in engagement through most of 2018, especially in May with 1M views for their 70-years celebrating campaign, concluding of 17 videos featuring songs from different decades.
+We see that Pepsi is the top performer in terms of engagement through most of 2018, especially in May with 1M views for their 70-years celebrating campaign, concluding of 17 videos featuring songs from different decades.

-Chipsy won the top performing in viewership on March with 35M views due to their happiness campaign.
+Chipsy was the top performer in terms of viewership during March with 35M views for their happiness campaign.

-This past year, featuring Mohamed Salah in their video ad with Vodafone grossed 19M views
+This past year, the Pepsi video featuring Mohamed Salah with Vodafone grossed 19M views

 You’ll see Orange, Vodafone, and Telecom Egypt in another campaign analysis brought to you by Mintrics.
-Feel free to post any campaign analysis requests in the comments below and we’ll provide it ASAP.
+Feel free to post any campaign analysis requests in the comments below and we’ll do our best to bring it to you here.

 Pepsi came in the 1st place with 27% of the total views of FMCG brands, that’s 1.4x higher than Chipsy in the 2nd place with 19%.

-We have also Chipsy surpassing the FMCG video producers, especially in March with their “Happiness Campaign” consisting of 10 videos at last.
-Surprisingly, the views they grossed this month are 27% of their overall views.
-This video grossed +16M views on Facebook alone:
+We have also Chipsy surpassing the other FMCG video producers, especially in March with their “Happiness Campaign” consisting of 10 videos.
+Surprisingly, the views they grossed this month account for 27% of their overall views to date.
+This video as an example grossed +16M views on Facebook alone:

 Like this case study? click on the download link to see the full report!